 Since 2000, the Better Business Bureau® of the Upstate (BBB) has been recognizing businesses who display an outstanding level of ethics and integrity in their everyday business dealings.
 These businesses generate a high level of trust among their employees, customers and communities.
-The nominations are officially open to all Upstate for-profit businesses, and the deadline to recommend a company is August 31, 2017.
-An individual can nominate or apply for any of the following types of companies for a Business of Integrity Award:
+The nominations are officially open to all Upstate for-profit businesses, and the deadline to nominate a business is August 30, 2019.
+An individual can nominate or apply for any of the following types of businesses for a Business of Integrity Award:

 So how does it work?
-A company must first be nominated for the award, which you can do by clicking here.
-There are four available size categories based upon number of employees.
-After a company is nominated, they are asked to complete a formal entry.
-The three awards companies can apply for are Marketplace Ethics, Customer Service and Community Service.
+A business must first be nominated for the award.
+There are four categories based upon the number of employees.
+After a business is nominated, they are asked to complete a formal entry.
+The three awards businesses can apply for are Marketplace Ethics, Customer Service and Community Service.

-1) Applicant must be a company that demonstrates:
+1) Applicant must be a business that demonstrates:

 - Ethical practices in the marketplace